Starting Grants

 ERC Starting Grants are aimed at researchers two to seven years after completing their doctorate.

-Closeup view of the feet of a hiker with a hiking pole on light brown, uneven ground.
+Close-up view of the feet of a hiker carrying a hiking pole on light brown, uneven ground.

 Adobe Stock / Peakstock